cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 **Hosts and group variables** are part of Ansible's [inventory setup](https://docs.ansible.com/ansible/latest/intro_inventory.html) to manage individual hosts and logical groups of hosts (detailed below).
 This negates the need to remember individual IP addresses or domain names.
 It also provides a simple method of managing host-specific configurations.

 **Handlers** contain logic that should be performed after a module has finished executing.
 They work very similar to notifications or events.
-For example, when the `ufw	` configuration has changed the handler restarts the firewall service.
+For example, when the `ufw` configuration has changed the handler restarts the firewall service.
 It’s important to note that these events are only fired when the module state has changed.

-## Organization
+### Organization
-This is the basic directory structure used to organize the playbook:
+The basic directory structure used to organize the playbook is shown below:

 ```
 ├── ansible-cardano-node/